milesroberts-123/LaTeX-tutorial/README.md

 See Figure \ref{fig:myFigureLabel} for more information.
 ```

-More on Figures in the comming sections!
+More on figures in the comming sections!

 #### Referencing a url